urinieto/harmonixset/README.md

 ## Data Overview

-The full dataset can be found in the [dataset folder](https://github.com/urinieto/harmonixset/tree/master/dataset), which contains the following:
+The full dataset can be found in the [dataset directory](https://github.com/urinieto/harmonixset/tree/master/dataset), which contains the following:

-* [beats_and_downbeats](https://github.com/urinieto/harmonixset/tree/master/dataset/beats_and_downbeats): Folder with a tab-separatted txt file for each file in the dataset, with the following three fields per line:
+* [beats_and_downbeats](https://github.com/urinieto/harmonixset/tree/master/dataset/beats_and_downbeats): Directory with a tab-separated file for each track in the dataset, with the following three fields per line containing beats and downbeats:
-    - `beat_time_stamp`: The placement of the beat (and downbeat, if `beat_position_in_bar` = 1).
+    - `beat_time_stamp`: The placement of the beat in seconds (and downbeat, if `beat_position_in_bar` = 1).
     - `beat_position_in_bar`: The number of beat within a bar (when 1, the beat also represents a downbeat).
     - `bar_number`: The number of the bar.
+* [segments](https://github.com/urinieto/harmonixset/tree/master/dataset/segments): Directory with a tab-separated file for each track in the dataset, with the following two fields per line containing segmentation data:
+    - `boundary_time_stamp`: The placement of a functional segmentation boundary in seconds.
+    - `label`: The label of the segment that starts on the current boundary.
+* [metadata.tsv](https://github.com/urinieto/harmonixset/blob/master/dataset/metadata.csv): Metadata of the Harmonix Set in a comma-separated file containing the following fields:
+    - *File*: File name, used to identify each of the tracks in the dataset.
+    - *Title*: Title of the track.
+    - TODO

 ## Experiment Results